Autosport Plus subscriber? Sign in now to vote

-The 35th edition of the Autosport Awards represents a move back to the event’s traditional date following the previous edition in February.
-The 2022 Awards will take place at the Grosvenor House Hotel on London’s Park Lane on Sunday 4 December.
+The Autosport Awards are back next month for the 36th time, with the ceremony taking place at its usual venue of the Grosvenor House Hotel on London’s Park Lane on Sunday 3 December.

 Autosport users can vote by simply clicking on your choice(s) from the nominees below.
 You have one vote per category and then can submit your vote at the bottom of the page.